Geothermal Lithium - A Renewable Backbone for the Clean Energy Transition

 Introduction - The Forgotten Wellspring

 No one cared back then.
-Lithium was still that niche metal used in laptops and early phones, not the stuff of global energy strategies.
+Lithium was still that niche metal used in laptops and early phones, not the backbone of global energy strategies.
 But Sara saved the data, circled the lithium values, and filed it away under “interesting.”

 Growing Global Lithium Demand

-It is hard to overstate how essential lithium has become.
+It’s hard to overstate how essential lithium has become.
 This once-obscure element has shot to center stage, powering everything from your smartphone to the electric vehicle (EV) revolution.
 But behind the scenes, the global race for lithium is moving faster than most people realize.

 Spoiler: Geothermal may be one of the missing pieces - unlocking lithium from a renewable, already-operating source.